ChainAgnostic/namespaces/alephium/README.md

 has 4 groups and 16 blockchains, more groups and blockchains can be added to increase the throughput.

+Understanding these concepts is helpful for interoperability with other account-based or classic UTXO namespaces.

 ## Syntax

-The namespace "alephium" refers to the Alephium open-source blockchain platform.
+The namespace `alephium` refers to the Alephium blockchain platform.

 ## References